Spaying & Neutering Benefits

 Q: What if I find homes for my pet’s litters?
 Does this mean I won’t contribute to animal homelessness?

 A: No. The number of homes who want pets is limited, and thus whenever you find a home for your pet’s offspring, you take that home away from an animal already at a shelter.

-Pre-Anesthetic blood work must be done to check the status of the kidney and liver since the kidneys and liver filter the bloodstream, and therefore, any issue with either of these major organs could potentially be dangerous when anesthesia enters your pet’s blood.
+Pre-Anesthetic blood work must be done to check the status of the kidney and liver since the kidneys and liver filter the bloodstream, and therefore, any concern with either of these major organs could potentially be dangerous when anesthesia enters your pet’s blood.
 Sometimes even young pets have congenital kidney or liver issues, even if they do not show symptoms.
 Despite not showing symptoms, these issues could still pose a problem when under anesthesia.

 Once your pet is under anesthesia, one of our veterinary technicians will perform surgical monitoring, and keep the surgeon informed about patient’s status, including factors such as blood pressure, temperature, respiration, and heart rate.
 An IV catheter will be present for quick access should it be needed during surgery.